How Much is a Single Storey Extension? A Guide

 Materials and Their Price Variations

 The type of materials used in a single storey extension significantly affects the overall cost.
 From the building structure to the finishes and furnishings, each material has its unique price point.
 For instance, brickwork can range from £30 to £50 per square meter, while insulation costs can vary from £0.40 to £6.75 per square meter.
-Similarly, roofing materials like slate can cost £2,000 to £5,000 per square meter, whereas modern materials like PVC or polycarbonate roofing can be significantly more affordable.
+Similarly, roofing materials like slate can cost £2,000 to £5,000 per square meter, whereas modern materials like PVC or polycarbonate roofing are often more affordable.
 Understanding the material costs is crucial to creating a realistic budget for your project.

 Labor Costs and the Impact of Hired Professionals